Western Governors University Discrimination Grievance Procedures

 Within ten (10) working days of filing the appeal, the party appealing the decision must submit to the investigator the following information:

 The non-appealing party may also submit the information described in (a) through (f), above.
-If the non-appealing party will participate in the hearing that party must notify the investigator as described above at (g) whether he or she will be represented by an advisor.
+If the non-appealing party will participate in the hearing that party must notify the investigator as described above at (g) whether they will be represented by an advisor.
 In cases in which the non-appealing party chooses not to participate in the hearing, the Title IX coordinator will provide to the committee, in addition to the written investigation report, any additional documents or other materials, and names and addresses of any witnesses the Title IX coordinator believes should be provided to the committee at the hearing.

 Forwarding Appeal Documents